 - Thinly slice the red cabbage with either a sharp knife or a mandolin.
 Place on a cookie sheet along with the olive oil, minced garlic, salt, and pepper.

 - Roast the cabbage at 400 degrees F for 20-30 minutes.

 - While the cabbage is in the oven, cook the quinoa and green onions.

 - To serve, place some cooked quinoa in each bowl and top with cabbage.
 Add coconut aminos or tamari sauce if desired for more flavor.

 Learn to make SAFE, tasty food for your family.
 Join my community today and start getting all my best tips, tricks, and allergy friendly recipes in your inbox.

 For the cabbage:

-Place the sliced cabbage, minced garlic, and olive oil on a rimmed baking sheet that has been lined with parchment paper.
+- Place the sliced cabbage, minced garlic, and olive oil on a rimmed baking sheet that has been lined with parchment paper.
 Toss to make sure everything is coated with olive oil, then spread the cabbage out evenly on the baking sheet.
 Season with salt and pepper.

-Bake at 400 degrees for about 20-30 minutes.
+- Bake at 400 degrees F for about 20-30 minutes.
 The cabbage should be tender with some browned edges.
 Add some coconut aminos or teriyaki sauce if desired.

-To serve, place quinoa in bowls and top with roasted cabbage.
-Add more salt and pepper if desired.
+- To serve, place quinoa in bowls and top with roasted cabbage.
+Add more salt and pepper or coconut aminos if desired.